 Key takeaway

-Most people who seek the relaxing effects and sex-enhancing wonders of cannabis will be wise to look for products with these three cannabinoids: CBD, Delta-9 THC, and CBG.
+Most people who seek the relaxing effects and enhancing wonders of cannabis will be wise to look for products with these three cannabinoids: CBD, Delta-9 THC, and CBG.
 Beyond that, you’ll find no shortage of great products from gummies to lubes to good old-fashioned pre-rolls.

 But remember, start slowly, especially with THC products, even when it’s a low amount that you may find in hemp-derived products containing 0.3 percent Delta-9 THC or less.
 And make sure you have the most important things in place first: a partner with whom you feel safe and an adventurous spirit.